One of the SSL Certificates of redmine.org seems to be expired

 Still, this issue is simple to fix: just remove the top-most intermediate certificate (i.e. the from the "AddTrust External CA Root" certificate) from the list of intermediate certificates ion the server.
 After a reload, even those older clients should be happy again.

 More details about the issue are described on https://www.agwa.name/blog/post/fixing_the_addtrust_root_expiration

-#2 Updated by Daniel Petat 12 months ago
+#2 Updated by Daniel Petat over 2 years ago

 The problem also affects the sourcecode Repository